School Russian Trip to Moscow & St. Petersburg

 - Itinerary planning service

-The famous St. Basil's Cathedral was commissioned by Ivan the Terrible and built between 1555 and 1561.
+The famous St. Basil's Cathedral was commissioned by Ivan the Terrible to commemorate his successful miliary campaign against the Tartar Mongols in 1552, and built between 1555 and 1561.
 Legend has it that on completion of the church the Tsar ordered the architect, Postnik Yakovlev, to be blinded to prevent him from ever creating anything to rival its beauty again.
-The cathedral was built to commemorate Ivan the Terrible's successful military campaign against the Tartar Mongols ...
+St. Basil's ...

-Red Square (Krasnaya Ploschad) separates the Kremlin from the merchant quarter of Kitay-Gorod.
-It is the most famous square in the country (and arguably the world) and all the major streets in the city gravitate towards it.
-Established in 1493 after the wooden buildings on the territory were cleared by Ivan III, the name itself bears no relation to communism nor to the prevalence of red in the squ...
+Red Square separates the Kremlin from the merchant quarter of Kitay-Gorod.
+It is the most famous square in the country, and arguably the world, and all the major streets in the city gravitate towards it.
+Established in 1493 after the wooden buildings on the territory were cleared by Ivan III, the name itself bears no relation to communism nor to the prevalence of red in the square, ...

 The State Hermitage Museum was founded in 1764 by notorious art-lover, Catherine the Great.
 Her extensive personal collection started when she purchased a collection of paintings which had originally been intended for Frederick II of Prussia and continued to add to this until her death in 1796.
 The original collection included works by artists such as Holbein, Titian, Rembrandt and Raphael.
 The m...